d2l-ai/d2l-en/chapter_preliminaries/autograd.md

 x_grad == u
 ```

-Note that even though we detached `y` from the graph leading to `z`, the graph leading to `y` has still been recorded and we can retrieve the gradient of `y` with respect to `x` subsequently.
-Let's look at how this works in practice.
+Note that while this procedure
+detaches `y`'s ancestors
+from the graph leading to `z`,
+the computational graph leading to `y`
+persists and thus we can calculate
+the gradient of `y` with respect to `x`.

 ```{.python .input}
 y.backward()